Douglas County Courthouse Facilitator Program

 The Douglas County Courthouse Facilitator assists self-represented parties with their family law cases in Douglas County Superior Court.
 A person is self-represented if he or she is not represented by an attorney.
-Sometimes self-represented parties are referred to as acting "pro se."
-The Facilitator can provide information about court procedures and assist you with legal forms (sometimes referred to as “pleadings”).
+The Facilitator can provide information about court procedures and assist you with legal forms.

 The Facilitator is not a lawyer and cannot give you legal advice.
-If you are acting pro se in your case, you are encouraged to consult with a lawyer about your legal rights and responsibilities and what is best for you in your situation.
+You are encouraged to consult with a lawyer about your legal rights and responsibilities and what is best for you in your situation.
 When you meet with the Facilitator, you will be asked to sign a disclaimer informing you of these limitations on the program's services.